JoshuaOliphant/digital-garden/app/content/notes/2023-09-06-Notes:-Postgres-Database-Scaling-with-Liquibase-on-Kubernetes.md

    - Pros: Offers simplicity.
    - Cons: Might introduce interruptions, extended wait durations, and potential readiness challenges.
 2. **Lifecycle Hooks**:
-   - Pros: Guarantees lock release before any termination.
+   - Pros: Guarantees lock to release before any termination.
    - Cons: Reliability of the script is crucial, and there's a risk of applications getting stuck.
 3. **Separate Container (Job)**:
    - Pros: Minimizes the risk of probe-induced interruptions.